Altitude 1600

 A monthly series of events held in partnership with businesses and institutions, which aim to introduce, inspire and motivate students to engage with opportunities for further education and employment in their local area.
 These career events include activities such as workplace visits, careers fairs, career journey talks, and skills workshops.

 Altitude Foundation believes that all young people are able to achieve great things.
-To recognise your achievements and dedication to the programme, Altitude 1600 students can work towards achieving their Altitude Awards, which can then be used as evidence of your skills, engagement and motivation in developing your practical and personal skills.
-There are four Altitude Levels at Altitude 1600, with each subsequent award taking more time and evidence to complete.
-Awards are recognised with certificates, prizes and experiences.
+To recognise your achievements and dedication to the programme, Altitude 1600 students can work towards completing their Altitude Logbook, which can then be used as evidence of your skills, engagement and motivation in developing your practical and personal skills.
+In addition to providing evidence of your skills development, the Logbook is an opportunity to showcase your achievements.
+Participants completing their logbooks are also in line to receive rewards as they progress!

 How to apply